I-Team Fee for Service Options for 2015-2016

 Course with Onsite Consultation and Mentoring: A course includes 15 hours of class time per credit plus two days of onsite consultation and mentoring.
 Class time can be face to face, online or a combination of the two.
 A course is developed in increments of 15 hours (15 hours, 30 hours or 45 hours).
 If participants desire UVM credits the course must be planned at least 3 months in advance and the school district would pay a reduced tuition rate to UVM.
 For more information contact Darren McIntyre, I-Team Director.

-Webinars: In 2011-2012 I-Team collaborated with the AT Tryout Center and Don Johnston to offer webinars in the area of reading, writing, and assistive technology.
-We will continue to offer such webinars in 2012-2013.
+Webinars: The I-Team collaborates with the AT Tryout Center to offer webinars in the area of reading, writing, and assistive technology.
 In addition, we are collaborating with Vermont Sensory Access Project to offer webinars on Cortical Visual Impairment.
-In addition, I-Team is planning to develop webinars in various professional development areas listed above.
-Please refer to our website for additional information as the school year progresses.
 If you are interested in having I-Team members develop a specific webinar for professional development please contact Darren McIntyre, I-Team Director, for further information.